Poison Ivy Rash On Children: Symptoms And Treatment

 • Instruct your child not to scratch or pinch the rashes and blisters.

-• Also don’t use any antiseptic (Soframycin) or anesthetic (Benzocaine) creams which have not been prescribed by a doctor.
+• Also, do not use any antiseptic (Soframycin) or anesthetic (Benzocaine) creams that have not been prescribed by a doctor.

 Your child’s doctor may prescribe corticosteroid creams or other ointments specifically meant for urushiol-induced contact dermatitis.
 Other medicines may be prescribed depending on the severity of the rash and presence of other symptoms.
 Oral corticosteroids may be required for a severe rash.
 Infected blisters may require treatment with oral antibiotics.
 But these decisions can be taken only by a doctor.